brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 ### Creating an Inventory of Resource Mappings

-Now that you understand which resource definitions are affected, you will need to make a record of the fully-qualified Azure Resource Manager IDs for each of the resources that you've deployed into Azure using these deprecated resource definitions. **It is important that you make this list *now* as it will be more tedious to get this list as we proceed further into the migration steps.**
+Now that you understand which resource definitions are affected, you will need to make a record of the fully-qualified Azure Resource Manager IDs for each of the resources that you've deployed into Azure using these deprecated resource definitions. **It is important that you make this list *now* as it will be more tedious to get this list as we proceed further into the migration steps.
+You've been warned ;-)**

 I have prepared a Bash script that will retrieve this list for you.
 It takes a single parameter, which is the relative path to the directory that contains your Terraform files.
 For example, `./script.sh ../path/to/terraform/files`.